ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

 - **Privacy Guaranteed**: Local processing, no data mining
 - **Progress Tracking**: Measurable outcomes over time
 - **Evidence-Based**: Grounded in research and philosophy
-- **Complement to Therapy**: Tool for growth, not replacement for professional help
+- **Complement to Therapy**: Tool for growth, not a replacement for professional help

 ## Impact Vision